-The HiSET® "Exam at Home" online-proctored option is offered by Educational Testing Service® and proctored by ProctorU®.
-Online appointments for the HiSET® "Exam at Home" are available 4 a.m. to 7 p.m.
-ET, seven days a week.
+The HiSET® "Exam at Home" online-proctored option is offered by Educational Testing Service®.

 Test-takers wanting to complete the HiSET® exam online must meet all eligibility requirements set by the Illinois Community College Board as listed in the "Eligibility for HSE Testing" and "Identification and State Residency Requirements for All HSE Options" sections above.